fawda123/WRTDStidal/README.md

 ### Evaluating the results

 Several plotting methods are available that can be used to view the results of a fitted model object.
+These functions apply to both quantile and mean models.
+The examples below show use with quantile models fit through the tenth, median, and ninetieth percentile distributions of chlorophyll.
 The `fitplot` function is the simplest way to plot the predicted or normalized values of chlorophyll for relevant conditional quantiles.
 The default parameters for this function produce a ggplot object with some aesthetics that I chose.
 The arguments for this function include options to plot specific quantiles, normalized values, annual aggregations, or to convert values back to log-space.
 The `pretty` argument can also be used to suppress the default plot aesthetics.
 This is useful for producing a `bare-bones' ggplot object that can be further modified.

 ```r